borgyin/starter-hugo-portfolio-theme/content/about/about.md

 ## **Biography**

 Mr. Yin was born in 1996.
 He received the B.Eng. and M.Eng. degree from South China University of Technology (SCUT), Guangzhou, China, in 2019 and 2022, respectively.
-He is currently pursuing a Ph.D. degree in the department of information technology at Ghent University, Belgium.
+He is currently pursuing a Ph.D. degree in the department of information technology at Ghent University.

 My research interests include wireless communications, machine learning, and convex optimization.